-These vegetative crops do not have the same genetic constraints as reproductive crops.
-For these crops, the limit to growth and yield is the photosynthetic capacity.
-When optimal CO2, water, sunlight, and nutrients are provided grasses and forages can be extraordinarily productive, as described in this cover article of Acres USA in early 1977.
+Unlike reproductive crops, where we harvest the fruit or seed, in forage crops we primarily harvest the vegetation, so we try to keep plants in a vegetative growth state as much as is reasonable.
+Because of this, these vegetative crops do not have the same genetic yield constraints that a reproductive crop does.
+For these crops, the limits to growth and yield are primarily their photosynthetic capacity.
+When optimal carbon dioxide, water, sunlight, and nutrients are provided, grasses and forages can be extraordinarily productive – much more so than is commonly realized.
+Charles Walters reported on the possibilities in this cover article of Acres USA in early 1977:

 Original Acres article: